CORU Language Requirements

 The CORU Language Requirements as set down below apply to all persons seeking registration under the standard registration route (provided for under section 38 of the Act) and for applicants who apply during the transitional period (section 91 of the Act) who have practiced abroad, relevant under EU Directive 2005/36/EC as amended by EU Directive 2013/55/EU for Mutual Recognition of Professional Qualifications.
 The CORU language requirements also apply to persons who have had their international qualifications assessed and recognised by CORU and subsequently seek registration.

-As all of the professions under CORU have patient safety implications, all CORU Registration Boards are entitled (under S.I.
+As all the professions under CORU have patient safety implications, all CORU Registration Boards are entitled (under S.I.
 No. 8 of 2017) to carry out language controls to ensure that each applicant has sufficient knowledge of the language necessary to practise their profession in Ireland.

 The ability to communicate safely and efficiently in a language of the State is critical to working effectively in Ireland.
-All applicants shall therefore be subject to the requirement of successfully completing a language test to assure language competence unless either of the conditions I – V below applies to an applicant.
+All applicants shall therefore be subject to the requirement of successfully completing a language test to assure language competence unless either of the conditions I – III below applies to an applicant.

 OR